vsvishal/awesome-food-milega/steps-to-create-project.md

 describe("Contact Us Page Test Case", () => {});
 ```

-## If you don't have anything to find the element then add data-testid="" inside element
+- If you don't have anything to find the element then add data-testid="" inside element

 ```javacript
  const searchInput = screen.getByTestId("searchInput");
 ```

+- act() - whenver your component is updating the state or it has async rap under act()
+- You can check the coverage report in the browser by going to "coverage" folder => "lco-report" => "index.html"